-In August 2018, the president signed the National ID Law to streamline the national identification system reducing corruption, enhancing governance and serving as a tool to keep the public safe.
+In August 2018, the president signed the National ID Law to streamline the national identification system reducing corruption, enhancing governance, and serving as a tool to keep the public safe.
 The Philippine Identification System (Philsys) implementation is on the horizon, and the initial registration will begin on October 12, 2020.

 Now that its launch is finally set in stone, here is everything that you need to know about it!

 The bill that enacted a centralized identification system of Filipino citizens and residents states that the national ID system of the country will be called the “Philippine Identification System” or “Philsys.”
 It’s a single ID card that can be used as proof of identification for all transactions in the country, whether it’s by a government agency or a private institution.
 Once this is implemented, Filipinos both here and abroad (OFWs and Dual Citizens) will be required to register.

 In this national ID system or the Philsys, the person should declare his or her name according to his or her birth certificate, photograph, gender, blood type, and signature.
 The ID will come with its unique serial number, which will be called the Philsys Number (PSN).
 The reference number will be issued by the Philippines Statistics Authority (PSA).

 This tamper-proof ID will be housing a smart chip that contains unique information associated with a person like his biometrics, iris scan, facial image reception code, and many other distinguishing features.

 Other government-issued identification numbers such as the following will also be associated with the person’s designated CRN:

 Who are eligible to get one?